-American finance author Dave Ramsey came up with the debt-snowball method and it has gain much popularity over the years.
+American finance author Dave Ramsey came up with the debt-snowball method and it has gained much popularity over the years.
 Basically, you start by paying off your smallest debts (by dollar amount) first before moving onto the larger ones.
 The idea here is to get instant satisfaction whenever you eliminate one of your debts which will, in theory, encourage you to pay off the rest of your debts.

 Keep in mind that you still need to make the minimum required payment on all of your debts, but any extra money available should be put towards your smallest debt.
 Once that first debt is paid off, move on to your next one.
-Repeat this process until you’re debt free.
+Repeat this process until you’re debt-free.

 The sense of accomplishment you get after paying off each debt may be worth it psychologically, but by using this method, you end up paying more in interest charges in the long run.
 From a straight numbers perspective, using the debt-avalanche method makes more sense.